 Because of a stroke of fate, since some years the painter Philipp Marton (Thomas Busse) lives withdrawn on an old estate.
-One day while Philipp is painting outside, a young woman appears and breaks down nearby totally drunk.
+One day while Phillip is painting outside, Lisa (Julia Domenica) appears, a young woman who breaks down nearby totally drunk.
 He takes care of the unconscious one and let her sleep off her hang-over.

 Cast & Crew